dixslyf/mnist-digits-nb-nn/report/report.typ

 - `y_test`: `(10000,)`

-That is, we have 48,000 samples in our train set, 12,000 samples in our validation set and 10,000 samples in our test set for a total of 70,000 samples.
+We observe that there are 48,000 samples in the training set, 12,000 samples in the validation set and 10,000 samples in the test set for a total of 70,000 samples.

+To begin,
-To get a feel of what the data looks like, the first 25 samples from the train set were visualised and are shown in @fig-image-samples.
+we examine the first 25 samples from the training set by visualizing them in @fig-image-samples.

 #figure(
-  caption: [Visualisation of the first 25 samples from the train set], image("graphics/image-samples.png")
+  caption: [Visualisation of the first 25 samples from the training set], image("graphics/image-samples.png")
 ) <fig-image-samples>

-A first observation we can make is that the first image has a small artefact near the bottom right.
+A first observation is that the first image has a small artefact near the bottom right.
-It is not unreasonable to imagine that other images could have similar noisy artefacts.
+It is not unreasonable to imagine that other images could have similar noise.
-However, the majority do not seem to contain such artefacts.
+Although the majority of the images do not seem to contain such artefacts, it is an observation to keep in mind.

-A second observation is that most pixels are either completely black (`0`) or completely white (`255`).
+A second observation is that most pixels are either almost completely black (`0`) or white (`255`)
+--- there are not many pixels that fall in-between.
-It appears that pixels whose values fall in-between are a result of anti-aliasing.
+Pixels whose values fall in-between appear to be a result of anti-aliasing.
-Indeed, if we plot a histogram for each of the 784 pixel values (@fig-pixel-dists), we see that the pixels are roughly binary in nature with a bimodal distribution.
+Indeed, if we stack the histograms for each of the 784 pixel values~(@fig-pixel-dists), we see that the pixels are roughly binary in nature with a bimodal distribution.